AbhigyaKrishna/AbhigyaKrishna.github.io/_posts/2024-05-30-What-is-a-core-language.md

 Rust is also a good choice but shouldn't be considered by beginners as it is a very complex language.
 It is a low-level language with high-level abstractions.
 It is a very powerful language but has a steep learning curve.
 Rust has one of the best programming paradigm and code structure.

 For choosing a language to master, it should be more about what and how much I want to learn rather than what is the best language to learn.
 Every language has its own pros and cons.
-Switching to a new language is not a bug deal if you have mastered one.
+Switching to a new language is not a big deal if you have mastered one.
 The basics for the most part are same but what really matters is the programming patterns and paradigms.